Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 Desember 2025 23.39.27 UTC
+- WIB: Kamis, 11 Desember 2025 00.33.33 UTC
-- WITA: Kamis, 11 Desember 2025 00.39.27 UTC
+- WITA: Kamis, 11 Desember 2025 01.33.33 UTC
-- WIT: Kamis, 11 Desember 2025 01.39.27 UTC
+- WIT: Kamis, 11 Desember 2025 02.33.33 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: technology
+Kategori: motivational